UoB-COMSM0166/2025-group-10/README.md

 #### User Stories
 - As a busy working professional, I want simple but meaningful achievements, so that I can feel joy even with minimal effort.
 - As a streamer, I want a game that is both challenging and entertaining, so that my audience stays engaged while watching my gameplay.
-- As a student, I want a leaderboard system, so that I can compete with my classmates and see who gets the highest score
+- As a student, I want a leaderboard system, so that I can compete with my classmates and see who gets the highest score.

+#### Brief
+During this requirements workshop, our team deeply explored Epics, User Stories, and Acceptance Criteria and applied these concepts to the requirements planning for our game, "Angels Going Down the Clouds."

+First, we learned that Epics are high-level requirements that group related user stories.
+For example, "making the game challenging" is one of our Epics, which includes mechanics like character movement, jumping, and dodging.
+This structure helps us organize requirements and keep the development direction clear.

+Next, User Stories allow us to think from the player's perspective when defining game features.
+For instance, "As a player, I want a leaderboard system so that I can compete with my friends."
+This approach helps us focus on the user experience and ensures the game meets the needs of different types of players, such as streamers, working professionals, and students.

+Finally, Acceptance Criteria define when a requirement is considered "done."
+For example, "Given that a player finishes a game session, when the score is calculated, then the leaderboard should update and display the player's rank."
+This clear criterion makes it easier for the development team to test and validate features.

+Through this workshop, we not only gained a solid understanding of requirements analysis but also learned how to apply these concepts in the development process, ensuring that our game design is well-structured and aligned with player expectations.

 ---

 ## Your Game